ddiss/icyci/readme.md

 License
 -------

-icyCI is Free Software, published under the AGPLv3 license.
+icyCI is Free Software, published under the GNU Affero General Public License v3.0.
+This license applies to icyCI source itself; it does not affect programs tested by icyCI.